 A "multi vendor" approach also ensures that you have the flexibility of switching from one vendor to the other quickly, if things do not work out as expected.
 It will ensure that you are not totally locked in with just one vendor without any options.

 5. MANAGE CHANGE PROACTIVELY

 Change often faces resistance and shadow IT will resist changes with full force.
 There have been cases when the IT teams, especially developers, get demotivated by the thought of diminished chances of coding.
-Coders cannot be expected to embrace a no-code platform!
+Coders cannot be expected to embrace a no-code low-code platform!

 It is usually the Business Team and Citizen Developers who are most excited with the prospect of a platform expediting application implementation.
 It will be good not to lose sight of the developers in the team.

 Concerns of the developer community need to be addressed actively as these can cause demotivation and dissatisfaction within the community.